b95702041/bazel-python-demo/README.md

 - Create additional Python modules
 - Add tests for the functions
 - Experiment with different Bazel rules
+- Improve the Jenkins pipeline
+- Add more CI/CD integrations

 ## 📝 License